The Benefits Of A Roth IRA For Retirement Planning

 Since leaving my job in 2012, I've been able to keep all my retirement funds intact earning compounded returns.
 In other words, not one dollar has been withdrawn from my retirement funds to pay for my lifestyle.
 Please note there are disadvantages to a Roth IRA as well.

-You will find that as an early retiree who has been aggressively saving all these years, drawing down principal will feel like a terrible sin.
-As a result, you do everything possible to avoid doing such a thing.
+As an early retiree who has been aggressively saving all these years, drawing down principal feels like a terrible sin.

-Although my severance package could have paid for 5 years of living expenses, I invested all of it in the market every time some deferred cash or stock compensation came due.
+My severance package could have paid for 5 years of living expenses.
+But, I invested all of it in the market every time any deferred cash or stock compensation came due.
 Meanwhile, I invested all of my after-tax passive income as well.

 The key for staying retired was really finding something I loved to do, which is to write on Financial Samurai.
-I started this site in 2009 during the middle of the financial crisis because I was scared of losing all my money.
+I started this site in 2009 during the middle of the financial crisis.
+I was scared of losing all my money and wanted a way to cope and help others.

-Instead of smoking or drinking, I decided to find therapy in writing.
+Instead of smoking or drinking, I found writing to be therapeutic.
 The more I wrote, the more this site grew.
 After I left work in 2012, I wrote even more.
 And now, this site earns a nice semi-passive income stream through advertisement revenue.
 Maybe you want to start your own site one day and stay connected to like-minded individuals.

 In retirement, all you really need is to make a fraction of what you were making when working full-time to live a comfortable life.
 Once you've got your housing costs and healthcare costs squared away, retirement life is cheaper than you think.